 Booker T. and MGs were pioneers of funky-cool soul and Civil Rights-era forward thinking.
 But it might not have happened, but for a chance meeting at a local Memphis record shop.

-The MGs, of course, originally featured African American musicians Booker T. Jones and Al Jackson Jr. on keyboards and drums, with Steve Cropper on guitar and Lewis Steinberg on bass.
+The MGs, of course, originally featured African American musicians Booker T. Jones, Lewie Steinberg and Al Jackson Jr. on keyboards, bass and drums, with Steve Cropper on guitar.
 Cropper is white.
 At the time, that kind of racially mixed lineup was simply unheard of, though it didn’t stop the MGs from scoring a huge 1962 hit with “Green Onions.”
 In 1965 Donald “Duck” Dunn, who was also white, replaced Steinberg — but the MGs never lost a step, eventually performing on literally hundreds of other recordings for what became Stax Records.

 “It feels great that we could show people how the races could work together,” Jones tells AXS.
 “However, it was a complete coincidence.”